Invariance and naturality of knot lattice homology and homotopy: Links of Singularity and Generalized Algebraic Links

 \subsubsection{Links of Normal Complex Surface Singularities}

-A complex affine variety $V$ is \emph{normal} at a point \(p\) if the ring of functions localized at \(p\) is integrally closed in its ring of fractions, and such a variety \(V\) is \emph{normal} if it is normal at every point.
-If the complex variety \(V\) is normal, it is known that $V$ will be regular and thus smooth off of a subset of complex codimension two \cite[p.~255]{Eisenbud}.
-Thus for normal complex surfaces \(V\), all singularities of \(V\) are isolated.
-We also get as a result that for all Zariski open sets \(U\) and points \(p \in U\) any regular function \(f\) on \(U -\{p\} \) can be extended to all of \(U\) \cite[p.~255]{Eisenbud}.
-Here a \emph{regular function} is a function to \(\C\) that can be defined locally as a rational function.

 \begin{definition} Given a complex variety \(V\), viewed as an algebraic subset of \(\C^n\) equipped with the euclidean topology, which has an isolated singularity at \(p\), we define its \emph{link} as the boundary of a regular neighborhood around \(p\) in \(V\).
-A \emph{link of multiple singularities} \(p_1,\ldots,p_n\) uses a regular neighborhood of a path connecting \(p_1,\ldots, p_n\) and passing through no other singular points. \end{definition}
+A \emph{link of multiple singularities} \(p_1,\ldots,p_n\) is the boundary of a regular neighborhood of a path connecting \(p_1,\ldots, p_n\) and passing through no other singular points. \end{definition}

+Note that the term link here refers to the three-manifold (as a link of the singularity) and not to an embedded disjoint union of circles, and as such there are concerns when taking the connect sum of those links taht do not appear here.
 A common way to form the link is using a particular embedding of \(V\) into affine space and taking the intersection of \(V\) with a small enough sphere \(S_{\epsilon}(p)\) around \(p\).
+A complex affine space is \emph{normal} at its singular point \(p\) if the ring of functions localized at \(p\) is integrally clsoed in its ring of fractions.
 Here we care about links of normal complex surface singularities, and the links of these singularities are oriented 3-manifolds.
 Figure \ref{subfig:linkofsing} shows a dimensionally reduced picture of a link of a normal complex surface singularity.
 If \(V\) is normal, then the link around any of its points must be connected.
-This is easier to see in the analytic setting where weakly holomorphic functions on \(U-p\) extending to \(U\) is taken as the definition of normality \cite{normalsurfacesing}; if the link were disconnected one could use different constant terms on each component of \(U-p\) to get a non-extendable holomorphic function.